Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 An instance of this class reflects [Transaction.Input](https://github.com/Topl/protobuf-specs/blob/main/protobuf/models/transaction.proto#L22).

 ### Constructor

+> 🚧 Note
+> AssetTokenV2 and ConstructorToken will be reflected as a BoxValue in protobuff in the near future.

 * ` boxId ` \
 The ID of the box that this input is associated to.